“Can I Get Some Work?”

-As an active operator, business owner and training provider, at least 2-3 times a month I open up my in-box to a message that reads, “Can I get some work?”
+As an active operator, business owner and training provider, at least 2-3 times a month I open up my inbox to a message that reads, “Can I get some work?”
 I found myself really stopping to think about what that person was really saying to me, particularly those that I have little to no previous association with.

 To me it means that you think so little of what I do, that I would put someone who I do not know personally, or even by trusted referral, to watch over my client just because they said what equates to a magic word.
 I mean it has to be magic right?
-The individual is saying it because the expectation must be for the decision maker to just roll over, discard all of his protocols and procedures and just open up the floodgates because they asked nicely, right?
+The individual is saying it because the expectation must be for the decision-maker to just roll over, discard all of his protocols and procedures and just open up the floodgates because they asked nicely, right?

-But maybe I’m being too hasty, maybe the people that say, “can I get some work?” mean they are highly qualified so I would be stupid to pass them over?
+But maybe I’m being too hasty, maybe the people that say, “can I get some work?” think it’s implied that they are highly qualified so I would be stupid to pass them over?
 But if they are so qualified, why is it that they think that decades of established business practices fly right out of the window when you are dealing with EP work?
 Quick, stop what you are doing and picture someone walking up to Bill Gates or Warren Buffet and saying, “Can I get some work???”
 How successful do you think they would be in scoring employment?
 So why is it ok in our industry?

 In all of my Keeping Your Edge columns in this magazine, I try and give Protectors something to noodle and reflect on.
 I try and do this from a place of, “here’s a path to developing (or maintaining) successful traits that bring longevity in this industry.”
-With the exception of a few Super Ninja’s, at some point or another everyone needs a jumpstart or a helping hand, let’s just make sure we do not poison the well with CIGSW before the conversation truly begins, and lets leave the magic words to the magicians.
+With the exception of a few Super Ninja’s, at some point or another everyone needs a jumpstart or a helping hand, let’s just make sure we do not poison the well with CIGSW before the conversation truly begins, and let’s leave magic words to magicians.